shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 “Give a friendly creature +1, briefly”
 In MtG, they say things like “until end of turn”

-Creatures ARE types, DO/CAN DO abilities, DO/CAN DO keywords, HAVE counters, and are NAMED
+Creatures ARE types, DO/CAN DO abilities, DO/CAN DO keywords, HAVE values, and are NAMED

 -   “Transform a friendly creature into an Adir”
     -   “Target creature you control becomes an Elk in addition to its other types”